Drop Down Menu

 First sentence:

 "Bast almost made it out the backdoor of the Waystone Inn."
-(Lightning)
+(Lightning and Narrow Road)

 "When Auri woke, she knew she had seven days."
 (Slow Regard)